Words by Louise Kunth

 Over 10 years ago, she founded the „Schweizer Weintage“ (Swiss Wine Days), Basel's fine fair for Swiss winemakers, held annually at the Markthalle Basel.
 It was in this very Markthalle where the roots of one of her current projects began: S.P.A.
 Wine.
 Kat is part of a six-person team that founded the Urban Winery in 2022, located in a cellar with ideal conditions right on the banks of the Rhine.

-• just push up new doors
+• just push open new doors

 More than 10 years ago, a project group from Kat's community set out to revive Basel's historic market hall as a true marketplace once again.
 There was a lot of open space to play with.
 While sitting on a rock by the sea during her holiday, it came into her mind that she could organise a fine fair for swiss wine makers.
 Kat told me: "I always think: I can do this."
 On a whim, she pitched the idea.
 A few weeks later, the response from the Markthalle Basel team came: "Alright, then do it!"
 Kat gathered a team of media professionals and wine enthusiasts, and ever since, she has been organizing Swiss Wine Days every year—a small but refined wine salon that serves as an approachable and unique platform for Swiss winemakers.